(c) 2014 RSM Records

 As to the live material, look...I get that DuBrow was a band founder and the leader of the band through the highest points in a storied career.
 But why tack sub-par live material onto an album that features a NEW singer that you hope will lead you into the future?
 Just like there shouldn't be two or three live Randy Rhodes cuts put on every album that Quiet Riot releases, there is no need to put DuBrow on new Quiet Riot albums, either, especially if he is used as a marketing tool or as an afterthought.
 The record would have stood up just fine on it's own without the DuBrow tracks.
 In fact, it would have stood up BETTER for this listener.

 UPDATE: This album has been pulled from all digital outlets and is no longer available.
-Additionally, it was never released on CD or vinyl, according to Frankie Banali, so if you buy it ANYWHERE, it is a bootleg.
+Additionally, it was never released on CD or vinyl, according to Frankie Banali, so if you buy it ANYWHERE, it is a bootleg or a radio/media preview copy (mine came in a blank paper slipcase with no artwork at all).
 Buyer beware.

-Rating: Rock this to a 6.5.
-The new material is crankable if the mix were better, but the inclusion of the live material really damages an otherwise solid effort.
+Rating: Rock this to a 6.
+The new material is pretty good if the mix were better, but the inclusion of the live material really damages an otherwise solid effort.